-- All teams will have access to UCI’s ANTrepreneur Center and Beall Applied Innovation to further develop their concepts/ideas and can be directed to other avenues to explore entrepreneurism.
+- All teams will have access to UCI’s ANTrepreneur Center and preferred application status for UCI Beall Applied Innovation’s Wayfinder program to further develop their concepts/ideas.

 The judges are professionals who come from various backgrounds.
 Judges are experts in the process of starting a business including business plan developments, or in the technologies the students are developing.
 The judges consider many different criteria when evaluating concept papers and the business case.
 Some of the elements that are considered are as follows:

 - Does the technological/design innovation provide a sustainable, competitive advantage?

 - Does a competitive advantage exist over other products in this application?

 - Is there a significant return on investment to user?